-Finally, you don’t have to worry - our process is 100% secure.
-We protect your information and nothing is filed until you submit the divorce papers to the courthouse yourself.
+The process at OnlineDivorce.com is 100% secure.
+We protect your information, and nothing is filed until you submit the divorce papers to the courthouse yourself.
 Filing for divorce in South Carolina with the Onlinedivorce.com system can be a simple solution to a difficult situation.

-Every state has specific requirements where divorcing couples must establish residency within the state they are divorcing.
+Every state has specific requirements where divorcing couples must establish residency before filing for divorce.
 South Carolina is no exception.

-To file for Divorce in South Carolina, one of the two spouses must have live in South Carolina for a set period of time.
+To file for divorce in South Carolina, either spouse must live in South Carolina for the required period.
 Only one of these following statements must be true: